zarocknz/javascript-skyrocket/README.md

 As you will see there is a function called addFirework() which is called repeatedly to spawn new fireworks at a random interval.

 ## Tutorials and other documentation
 Sorry, there are none at this time.
-Currently this library is in a pre-release state, the v0.1 was created in one day during a coding hackathon.
+Currently this library is in a alpha state with the inital 0.0.1 created during a hackday.
+Please look at the included index.html and other source code for what is required.

 ## Maintainer
 Douglas McKechie https://github.com/zarocknz